kubedb/website/content/docs/platform/v2026.3.30/selfhost-setup/install/selfhosted-production.md

   version: v2026.3.30
 ---

-# Deploying AppsCode Platform: Self Hosted Production
+# Deploying KubeDB Platform: Self Hosted Production

-Welcome to the **Self-Hosted Production** deployment guide for the **AppsCode Platform**.
+Welcome to the **Self-Hosted Production** deployment guide for the **KubeDB Platform**.
 This installation mode is designed for environments requiring high levels of customization and granular control.

 By following this walkthrough, you can tailor the deployment to meet your specific production requirements while ensuring a stable and optimized installation.